Why it’s okay to change your mind about what you want to do

 As explained in Business Insider, there’s a very good reason why the regret of not following your dreams becomes the most haunting:

-“When people realise that their life is almost over and look back clearly on it, it is easy to see how many dreams have gone unfulfilled.
-Most people had not honoured even a half of their dreams and had to die knowing that it was due to choices they had made, or not made.
-Health brings a freedom very few realise, until they no longer have it.”
+As palliative care nurse Bronnie Ware documented in her widely cited work on the regrets of the dying: “When people realise that their life is almost over and look back clearly on it, it is easy to see how many dreams have gone unfulfilled.
+Most people had not honoured even a half of their dreams and had to die knowing that it was due to choices they had made, or not made.”

 But when you zoom out, rather than in, you have far more transferable skills than you think.
 These skills are based on who you are rather than any one particular thing you have done.